NwekeChidi/REST-API-with-Typescript/Notes.md

 - When a variable is declared in typescript without a type specified, typescript automatically infers a type to it depending on the value assigned to the variable.
 However, this inference only works when a value is assigned to a variable on initialization

 - Multiple types are a thing in Typescript.
 This is the case where on variable declaration, you can specify the variable to have more than one type, say `string` and or `number`.
 This is different from using `any` because here, the variable is restricted to only contain data of specified types whereas `any` type has no restrictions.
 Also, this method provides intellisence support to the variable

+## Access Modifiers

+- Access Modifiers are keywords such as `public`, `protected`, and `private` and used to set the accessibility of methods and properties / attributes of a class
+- - `public` gives methods and properties permission to be accessed from outside of the class.
+This is default modifier set to any method or attribute inside a class
+- - `private` restricts accessibility of methods and attributes to be only within the base class
+- - `protected` restricts accessibility of methods to only outside of the class but not to a derived class -
+- #### The `static` class method
+- A static class method is a method that belongs to class itself only and not to the instance of the class.
+This means they can be directly invoked on the class itself.
+Typescript also allows us to encapsulate static methods with access modifiers